 Community Modeling Environment (CME)

-This is a collaborative wiki site for SCEC's Community Modeling Environment (CME).
+This is a collaborative wiki site for SCEC's Community Modeling Environment (SCEC/CME).
 The CME is a collaborative, interdisciplinary research group that applies advanced computer science technology to the problem of seismic hazard analysis.
 This SCEC community wiki is configured to support our distributed research by providing a collection point for information about SCEC scientific computing research projects.

 - Broadband Platform